jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 (1) Subject to the provisions of this section, a person who commits an offence under compulsion by threats of immediate death or grievous bodily harm from a person who is present when the offence is committed is protected from criminal responsibility if he or she believes that the threats will be carried out and if he or she is not a party to any association or conspiracy whereby he or she is subject to compulsion.
 (2) Nothing in subsection (1) shall apply where the offence committed is an offence specified in any of the following provisions of this Act, namely:
   (a) section 73 (Treason) or section 78 (Espionage):
+  (aa) section 78AAA (Improper conduct for or on behalf of foreign power):
   (b) section 79 (Sabotage):
   (c) section 92 (Piracy):
   (d) section 93 (Piratical acts):